isomerpages/moe-operaestatepri/pages/MOE Sexuality Education.md

 <p style="font-size:110%;" align="justify">4.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
 You may click <a href="https://go.gov.sg/moe-sexuality-education-scope">here</a> for more information on the scope of Sexuality Education in the school curriculum.</p>

 <p style="font-size:110%;" align="justify">5.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The subjects that incorporate topics on sexuality include:<br>a.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Science<br>b.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Character and Citizenship Education (CCE)</p>

+<p style="font-size:110%;" align="justify"><b>Sexuality Education Lessons: </b></p>

+<p style="font-size:110%;" align="justify">6.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The upper primary years mark the onset of puberty.
+With better nutrition and improved health care, children are reaching puberty at a younger age and have to grapple with physical, emotional and psychological changes in themselves.
+The implication is that our children are becoming biologically ready for sexual activity sooner without necessarily having the corresponding cognitive or emotional maturity to modulate their behaviours.
+Furthermore, our young are also exposed to a wide range of influences that could endanger health and undermine the integrity of the family.
+Our students require close guidance so that they can respond with discernment to the sexual messages in the media and other sources.</p>

+<p style="font-size:110%;" align="justify">7. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Sexuality Education (SEd) lessons are taught as part of CCE (FTGP) at Primary 5 and 6.
+Through these lessons, students will learn healthy ways to manage the physiological, social and emotional changes in their growing years.
+They learn to build healthy and rewarding relationships with others, including those with members of the opposite sex.
+Students are also guided to make wise, informed and responsible decisions to keep themselves safe from sexuality-related risks.</p>